Sic Parvis Magna Sample Chapter—The Heretic

 Holding out his hands, Francis backed away.

 James followed Francis with his eyes.
-He held his glare a bit longer, then turned and ran back to the farmhouse.
+He held his glare a moment longer, then turned and ran back to the farmhouse.

 Francis turned for home in a daze.
-At first, every rustle of leaves caused him to turn around, half-expecting another rock to come hurtling his way.
+At first, every rustle of leaves caused him to turn, half-expecting another rock to come hurtling his way.

 After a quarter mile of anxious vigilance, his thoughts consumed all his attention.